TickTeam/guide-tt/ticktick_web_app/how_to_set_time_format.md

 ###How to set Time Format?
-1.Click the avatar on top right corner.
+1.Click the avatar in the upper-right hand corner of the screen.

 2.Click “Settings” and then choose “Preferences”.